-This is an association for all ranks and for all people who have served with, or are serving with the Tigers.
+The association is open to all ranks and for all people who have served with, or are serving with the Tiger Battery.
 It was founded from its veterans following the 1987 Welcome Home [from Vietnam] Parade in Sydney and then the Vietnam Memorial dedication in Canberra in 1992.
-The Association was raised in February 1993.

-The Association has traced more than 600 former Gunners and currently has a financial membership of almost 300.
-The prime method of communication is through its biannual magazine, Tiger Rag, and its website, www.105bty.asn.au.
-Reunions are held annually when possible, and regional assemblies of 105th Battery members, veterans and families occur each ANZAC Day.
+The association has listed more than 800 former Gunners of 105th Battery and in 2023 had s a financial membership of almost 300.
+Up to 2023, reunions were held annually when possible, and regional assemblies of 105th Battery members, veterans and families occur each ANZAC Day.